 For a good hike with a chance to see bald eagles, we recommend the Eagle Ridge Trail at Milford State Park or the Chaplin Nature Center trails by the Arkansas River.
 Throughout the month of January there are events throughout the state that celebrate the recovery of this iconic species.
 Each of the following events offer educational programs and guided viewing tours for the public.

-January 28th & February 4th: Chaplin Nature Center will offer a short educational program and guided hike along the nature center trails to view eagles.
+January 26th: Chaplin Nature Center will offer a short educational program and guided hike along the nature center trails to view eagles along the Arkansas River.
 Meet at the visitors center at 10:00 to join the fun.

 Lawrence kansas may 10th 2017 6 miles east on hwy 10